huggingface/blog/llama32.md

 MLC.ai Web-LLM is a high-performance in-browser LLM inference engine that brings language model inference directly onto web browsers with hardware acceleration.
 Everything runs inside the browser with no server support and is accelerated with WebGPU.

 WebLLM is fully compatible with OpenAI API.
-That is, you can use the same OpenAI API on any open source models locally, with functionalities including streaming, JSON-mode, function-calling, etc.
+That is, you can use the same OpenAI API on any open-source models locally, with functionalities including streaming, JSON-mode, function-calling, etc.

 You can install Web-LLM from npm